 The Matador Review is an online literature and art quarterly based in Los Angeles.

 Founded in January 2016, our purpose is to promote "alternative work" from both art and literature, and to encourage the new-wave of respect for online publications.
 In a world of print, we celebrate the digital decision.

 The Matador Review strives to be a cultural conservationist for the alternative world.
-In each issue, we offer a selection of work from both emerging and established artists, as well as exclusive interviews and book reviews from creators who are, above all else, provocative.
+In each issue, we offer a selection of work from both emerging and established artists, as well as exclusive interviews and reviews from creators who are, above all else, provocative.

 For us, "alternative" is a way of voice and experience.
 It is the distinction from what is conventional, and it advocates for a progressive attitude.
 The Matador Review binds itself to these tenets, fostering a habitat for the unfamiliar and unsung.